Asterism (gemology)

-An asterism (from Ancient Greek ἀστήρ 'star' and -ism) is a star-shaped concentration of reflected or refracted light from a gemstone.
-Asterisms can appear when a suitable stone is cut en cabochon i.e. shaped and polished (not faceted).
+An asterism (from Ancient Greek ἀστήρ 'star' and -ism) is a star-shaped concentration of light reflected or refracted from a gemstone.
+It can appear when a suitable stone is cut en cabochon (i.e. shaped and polished, not faceted).

-A gemstone that exhibits this effect is referred to as a star stone or asteria.
+A gemstone that exhibits this effect is called a star stone or asteria.
 The best known is star sapphire, but many other minerals can also be asteria, usually due to impurities in the crystal structure.